-Foster children often contend with challenges unknown to their counterparts in traditional families.
+Children in foster care often contend with challenges unknown to their counterparts in traditional families.
 Among the consistently seen issues: physical and behavioral concerns, poor self-esteem, an over-riding sense of loss of a typical childhood, and isolation that comes from a fractured family environment.
-In response, Fostering Hope built its organization on three pillars of programming Community: Involvement, Health & Wellness, and Childhood Experiences by which foster children learn to navigate and in time, surmount the many obstacles that can influence their lives.
+In response, Fostering Hope built its organization on three pillars of programming: Community Involvement, Health & Wellness, and Childhood Experiences by which children in foster care learn to navigate and in time, surmount the many obstacles that can influence their lives.

 Join our mission to bring hope to children who need your help.